w-o-o/HttpPubSub/pubsub.md

 ## Negotiate the Extension through SETTINGS frame

-The extension SHOULD be disabled by default.
+The extension **SHOULD** be disabled by default.
+As suggested in [@!RFC7540], section 5.5, the unknown ENABLE_EX_HEADERS setting and EX_HEADERS frame **MUST** be ignored by HTTP/2 compliant implementations, which have supported this extension yet.

 Endpoints can negotiate the use of the extension through the SETTINGS frame.
-If an implementation supports the extension, it is RECOMMENDED to include the ENABLE_EX_HEADERS setting in the initial SETTINGS frame.
-HTTP/2 compliant implementations will ignore the setting if it is unknown.
+If an implementation supports the extension, it is **RECOMMENDED** to include the ENABLE_EX_HEADERS setting in the initial SETTINGS frame, such that the remote endpoint can disover the support at the earliest time.
+Once enabled, this extension **MUST NOT** be disabled over the lifetime of the connection.

 An endpoint can send EX_HEADERS frames immediately upon receiving a SETTINGS frame with ENABLE_EX_HEADERS=1.

-Endpoints **MUST NOT** send out EX_HEADERS before receiving a SETTINGS frame with the ENABLE_EX_HEADERS=1.
-If a remote endpoint does not support this extension, the EX_HEADERS will be ignored, making the header compression contexts inconsistent between sender and receiver.
+An endpoint **MUST NOT** send out EX_HEADERS before receiving a SETTINGS frame with the ENABLE_EX_HEADERS=1.
+If a remote endpoint does not support this extension yet, the EX_HEADERS will be ignored, making the header compression contexts inconsistent between sender and receiver.

-If an endpoint supports this extension, but receives EX_HEADERS before ENABLE_EX_HEADERS, it **MUST** respond with a connection error EX_HEADER_NOT_ENABLED_ERROR.
+If an endpoint supports this extension, but receives EX_HEADERS frames before ENABLE_EX_HEADERS, it is **RECOMMENDED** to respond with a connection error EX_HEADER_NOT_ENABLED_ERROR.
+This helps the remote endpoint to implement this extension properly.

-Intermediaries SHOULD send the ENABLE_EX_HEADERS setting to clients, only if intermediaries and their upstream servers can support this extension.
+Intermediaries **SHOULD** send the ENABLE_EX_HEADERS setting to clients, only if intermediaries and their upstream servers can support this extension.
 If an intermediary receives an ExStream but discovers the destination endpoint does not support the extension, it **MUST** reset the stream with EX_HEADER_NOT_ENABLED_ERROR.

-## Interaction with standard http2 features
+## Interaction with standard HTTP/2 features

-The extension implementation should apply stream and connection level flow control, maximum concurrent streams limit, GOAWAY logic to both RStreams and ExStreams.
+The extension implementation **SHOULD** apply stream and connection level flow control, maximum concurrent streams limit, GOAWAY logic to both RStreams and ExStreams.

-# HTTP2 EX_HEADERS Frame
+# HTTP/2 EX_HEADERS Frame

-The EX_HEADERS frame (type=0xfb) has all the fields and frame header flags defined by HEADERS frame in HEADERS [@!RFC7540].
-Moreover, EX_HEADERS has one extra field, RStream ID.
+The EX_HEADERS frame (type=0xfb) has all the fields and frame header flags defined by HEADERS frame in HEADERS [@!RFC7540], section 6.2.
+Moreover, a EX_HEADERS frame has one extra field, Routing Stream ID.
 It is used to open an ExStream, and additionally carries a header block fragment.
 EX_HEADERS frames can be sent on a stream in the "idle", "open", or "half-closed (remote)" state.

 Like HEADERS, the CONTINUATION frame (type=0x9) is used to continue a sequence of header block fragments, if the headers do not fit into one EX_HEADERS frame.